isc-projects/bind9/doc/notes/notes-current.rst

   recursion for a client query completed when ``named`` was about to look for a stale answer, an assertion could fail in ``query_respond()``, resulting in a crash.
 This has been fixed.
 [GL #2594]

+- After upgrading to the previous release, journal files for trust anchor databases (e.g., ``managed-keys.bind.jnl``) could be left in a corrupt state.
+(Other zone journal files were not affected.)
+This has been fixed.
+If a corrupt journal file is detected, ``named`` can now recover from it.
+[GL #2600]